 It comprises of picnic bench seats with parasols to accomodate approximately 35 people in an enclosed area, partially decked and partially covered in pea gravel.
 A number of planters and climbing frames surround the area creating a pleasant area to spend the hot summer nights!

 Sensor controlled lighting comes on each evening at dusk.
 The tree is also decorated at lower levels with pale blue low enegy lighting.
 Ashtrays are available at three of the seven benches.

-Ypung Children are allowed in the garden providing they are under strict control.
+Young Children are allowed in the garden providing they are under strict control.
 You can eat outside providing you tell staff your whereabouts when you order your food.
 People are encouraged to return all their glasses to the bar on vacating the garden area.

-We intend to hold barbecues and other outside events in the garden area from time to time.
+A gas-fired barbecue is available for outside events in the garden area from time to time.
 Please check out this website for forthcoming events.